Santiso-Group/despasito/docs/faqs.rst

 Parameter Fitting
 ##################
-**Q: After fitting the parameters there are several suitable parameter sets, which do I pick?**
+**Q: After fitting the parameters, there are several suitable parameter sets, which set do I pick?**

 **A:** Consider including additional experimental data, such as liquid density or second derivative properties.